 The connection with the supervisor is hidden inside the host and is only accessible from applications running on the host.
 So to make it accessible for our Home Assistant instance we will need to route the connection to our computer running Home Assistant.
 We're going to do this by forwarding the API with "Remote API proxy" add-on.

 First, make sure Home Assistant will load the Hass.io component by adding

 hassio: to your

 configuration.yaml file.
 Next, we will need to tell the local Home Assistant instance how to connect to the remote Hass.io instance.
 We do this by setting the

 HASSIO_TOKEN environment variables when starting Home Assistant.
 Note that the

 HASSIO value is not the same as the one that we saw above and the

-HASSIO_TOKEN is available inside log output of "Remote API Add-on" (This change every restart of this Add-on!).
+HASSIO_TOKEN is available inside log output of "Remote API Add-on" (This changes every restart of the add-on!).

 HASSIO=<IP OF HASS.IO>:80 HASSIO_TOKEN=<VALUE OF HASSIO_TOKEN> hass

 Voila.
 Your local Home Assistant installation will now connect to a remote Hass.io instance.